 Explore the wealth of amazing history and science museums in Nice and the surrounding Riviera towns.
 Here’s our picks of the best museums…

-Just click the links below for a page with all the details, extras, anecdotes, and what not to miss.
+Just click the links below for a page with all the details, tickets, extras, anecdotes, and what not to miss.

 Roman Bath Ruins on Cimiez

-On the site of a 400,000-year-old prehistoric elephant hunting camp, excavated just above the Nice Port.
+Terra Amata Cave Man dig and Lazaret Cave is on the site of a 400,000-year-old prehistoric elephant hunting camp, excavated just above the Nice Port.
 Here are the details on how to get there and what to expect.

-Palais Lascaris in Old Nice is a tiny but interesting museum that shows what Old Nice’s was like in its heyday, plus an impressive and curious collection of ancient musical instruments.
+Palais Lascaris in Old Nice is a small but interesting museum that shows what Old Nice was like in its medieval heyday, plus an impressive and curious collection of ancient musical instruments.

-Franciscan Friar Museum is tucked into the working Monastery on Cimiez; it focuses on the life of monks through the ages, is quick to see… and free, so why not?
+The Franciscan Friar Museum is tucked into the working Monastery on Cimiez; it focuses on the life of monks through the ages, is quick to see… and free, so why not?
 (Especially if you are up on Cimiez anyway for the Roman Ruins or the Matisse Museum…)

 See related page on Best Art Museums in and around Nice

 - Back up to What to See in Nice page